Last Updated on June 8, 2022

-Healthy egg muffins are great for breakfast because they’re easy to make, healthy, low carb, and packed with filling protein.
-If you’re looking for a fun, quick, and easy breakfast that’s great for health and fitness, my egg muffins are a must-try recipe.
+Egg muffins are great for breakfast because they’re easy to make, healthy, low carb, and packed with filling protein that’ll stop cravings and keep you feeling full for hours.
+If you’re looking for a quick and easy breakfast that’s great for health and fitness, my egg muffins are a must-try recipe.
+I’m going to show you 3 ways to make them, too.

-Plus, egg muffins are baked.
-Eggs puff up when you bake them so you get more volume from your eggs.
-It’s like getting more food for the same calories.
+Another reason why egg muffins are so great is that they’re baked.
+Eggs ‘puff up’ when you bake them so you get more volume from your eggs.
+It’s like getting more volume of food for the same calories.
 (WOO!)

 Whether you’re trying to get fit, healthy, or looking for a quick, easy, inexpensive breakfast recipe idea that you (and your family) will love, egg muffins are a no-brainer.

 Egg muffins are baked in the oven, making this a ‘set it and forget it’ (until the timer goes off) kind of recipe.
-You don’t have to babysit a stove-top. (love that!)
+You don’t have to babysit a stove-top.
+(Love that for busy mornings!)

 Egg muffins are great for meal prep because your oven’s on anyway… so why make one tray when you can make 2 (or more) and automatically prep-breakfast for the next few days?